ryu577/stochproc/README.md

 it can model and show how to use it to extract some of their properties.

 # Installation
-To install the library, run (pyray was taken on pypi):
+To install the library, run:

 ```
 pip install stochproc